roman-milk/roman-milk.github.io/prof-blackmailed.md

  THE END OF CHAPTER ONE

  I am revising my older stories and will hopefully write one new chapter when the revisions are done.
 Please send feedback, as I am always interested in what readers think of my stories.
-Report_Story #1